sutheim/ue4-style-guide/README.md

 If you are helping someone who's work conforms to a different but consistent and sane style guide, you should be able to adapt to it.
 If they do not conform to any style guide, please direct them here.

-<a name="0.4"></a>
-### 0.4 A team without a style guide is no team of mine.

-When joining an Unreal Engine 4 team one of your first questions should be "Do you have a style guide?".
-If the answer is no, you should be skeptical about their ability to work as a team.

-<a name="0.5"></a>
-### 0.5 Don't Break The Law

-Gamemakin LLC is not a lawyer, but please don't introduce illegal actions and behavior to a project, including but not limited to:

-* Don't distribute content you don't have the rights to distribute
-* Don't infringe on someone else's copyrighted or trademark material
-* Don't steal content
-* Follow licensing restrictions on content, e.g. attribute when attributions are needed

 <a name="toc"></a>
 ## Table of Contents